gabriel-farache/parodos-dev.github.io/content/main/docs/serverless-workflows/troubleshooting.md

 To see if there is a permission issue, you have to set the log level to DEBUG, see https://docs.redhat.com/en/documentation/red_hat_developer_hub/1.6/html/monitoring_and_logging/assembly-monitoring-and-logging-with-aws_assembly-rhdh-observability#configuring-the-application-log-level-by-using-the-operator_assembly-rhdh-observability

 ## Maven Mirror
-If you need to build a workflow's image but you are behind a proxy that does not allow to access maven repositories on the internet, you may need to specify you own maven mirror, reachable from you network.
+If you need to build a workflow's image but you are behind a proxy that does not allow to access maven repositories on the internet, you may need to specify your own maven mirror, reachable from your network.

 To do so, you need to set the `MAVEN_MIRROR_URL` environment variable to your own maven repository.
 This environment variable must be set within the Dockfile you are using to build the image using the `logic-swf-builder` image or any custom image you may use as base image.

 Based on what you have it may or may not resemble to:
 ```
 ARG BUILDER_IMAGE